johnbeve/NCOR-Training-Hub/docs/proceeding-publication-requirements.md

 # ICBO Conference Proceeding Publication Requirements

 **ICBO conference proceedings are often published in CEUR.
-Below, we have included an example language of requirements for this.
+Below, we have included example language for the requirements to do this.
 Edit the content indicated by '<< >>' to suite your specific conference.**

 Conference submissions will be published in the [CEUR Workshop Proceedings](http://ceur-ws.org/).
 In order for this to happen, the following requirements must be satisfied.